 Q. Does my heating bill have to be listed in my name?

 A. Applicants must document that they are responsible for their home energy costs by providing a current bill or a copy of a bill.
 In order to be eligible for payment, bills must be in the name of the applicant or a household member who is of majority status, or an emancipated minor.
-The bill must be for residential services, for charges incurred after November 15th
+The bill must be for residential services at the address listed on the application, and must be for charges incurred after November 10th.

 Q. I donít have a heating bill because my heat is included in my rent.
 May I still apply for energy assistance?